 Various Security Forces and Agencies and Their Mandate is a topic in UPSC Civil Services Mains GS Paper 3.
 Splitting up the keywords – we get two areas to focus – (1) Various Security Forces and Agencies (2) Their Mandate – ie. the authority to carry out a policy or action.
 There are external and internal threats to the security of India and different specialized forces of India deal with these threats.
 The external threats are handled often by the Armed Forces under the Ministry of Defense, while internal threats are managed by the Ministry of Home Affairs.

 - Central Armed Police Force

 Security Forces Dealing with External Threats

-The defense forces (Indian Armed Force) are the primary force responsible for security of the country, and they come under the authority of Ministry of Defense.
-Central Armed Police Force (CAPF) too aid in combating external threats (they mainly manage internal security issues), but are managed by Ministry of Home Affairs.
+The defence forces (Indian Armed Force) are the primary force responsible for the security of the country, and they come under the authority of the Ministry of Defense.
+Central Armed Police Force (CAPF) too aid in combating external threats (they mainly manage internal security issues) but are managed by Ministry of Home Affairs.